SAP-samples/btp-hyperscaler-extension/README.md

 Build an application on hyperscaler using SAP BTP services.
 As an employee of  Business Partner Validation Firm <XYZ>, which is a third party vendor of <ABC> Corporation, John would like to know the recently added business partner in SAP Backend system to review.
- - Application Build on Hyperscaler
-      As an Employee of <XYZ> Corporation, sees Newly added business partner in application
+ - Application Build on Hyperscaler as an Employee of <XYZ> Corporation, sees Newly added business partner in application

 ## Architecture